sparrow12345/CGGD/README.md

 # Computer graphics in Game development course

-This repo contains a template for Computer graphics in Game development labs (spring 2023)
+This repo contains my work for Computer graphics in Game development course (spring 2023)

 ## Pre-requirements